Fetch the answers to your questions here.

 It's important to note; vegan diets are not new to veterinarians.
 Many traditional, commercial or prescription diet producers offer a vegan option.
 They have been typically used for dogs with food sensitivities.
 Thousands of dogs have eaten these foods for several decades.

-Here's what we do know (and will continue to strive toward proving): When properly balanced with supplementation and developed with a Board Certified Veterinary Nutritionist, a 100% plant-based diet is a healthy, safe choice for your dog's health.
+Here's what we do know: When properly balanced with supplementation and developed with a Board Certified Veterinary Nutritionist, a 100% plant-based diet is a healthy, safe choice for your dog's health.

 The term "opportunivore" may best describe the dog's natural desire to eat whatever is available — plants as well as animals .